continuationlabs/insync/README.md

   passed to the callback, the reduction is stopped and the main `callback` is immediately called with the error.
 * `callback(err, result)` - A callback which is called after all the `iterator` functions have finished.
 Result is the reduced value.
+Optional.

 __Example__